patrickfreyer/tsx-to-pdf/ConverterFrontend/README.md

 ## How It Works

-The frontend provides a user-friendly interface for:
+The frontend provides a user-friendly interface with two main tabs:

+### Export Tab

+The Export tab allows users to:

-1. Selecting a TSX component to export
+1. Select a TSX component to export
-2. Configuring export options (aspect ratio, paper size, orientation, etc.)
+2. Configure export options (aspect ratio, paper size, orientation, etc.)
-3. Exporting the component to PDF
+3. Export the component to PDF

-The frontend communicates with the backend API to:

-- Fetch the list of available components
-- Send export requests
+### Output Files Tab

+The Output Files tab allows users to:

+1. View a list of all exported PDF files
+2. See file details (size, creation date)
+3. View PDFs directly in the browser
+4. Download PDFs to their computer

 ## API Endpoints

 The frontend uses the following API endpoints:

 - `GET /api/components` - Get a list of available components
+- `GET /api/output-files` - Get a list of exported PDF files
 - `POST /api/export` - Export a component to PDF